JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Signoffs/SensorSignoff.md

 #### Analysis of the ULPSM-IAQ 968-008 [6] with the A02P43B7001 [5]:

-●	The A02P43B7001 gas detector is able to detect Sulfur Dioxide (SO2) which is within the list of pollutants to be acquired. {1}
+1.-The A02P43B7001 gas detector is able to detect Sulfur Dioxide (SO2) which is within the list of pollutants to be acquired.

-●	The ULPSM-IAQ 968-008 below the detector contains a nice feature of having the ability to switch the gas detectors for other pollutants as well.
-This can allow the user to replace the SO2 sensor with another pollutant detector, or a different type of gas detector for more convenience and modularity. {2}
+2.-The ULPSM-IAQ 968-008 below the detector contains a nice feature of having the ability to switch the gas detectors for other pollutants as well.
+This can allow the user to replace the SO2 sensor with another pollutant detector, or a different type of gas detector for more convenience and modularity.

-●	The SO2 gas detector can also communicate with the microcontroller using UART for data transfer. {3}
+3.-The SO2 gas detector can also communicate with the microcontroller using UART for data transfer.

-●	The ULPSM-IAQ 968-008 will be under what the gas detector is mounted on. calls for a supply voltage of  around 3.3V.
-Therefore, this will consume even less power and can control current output for more accurate measurements within the parameters.
+5.-The ULPSM-IAQ 968-008 will be connected using header pins under the A02P43B7001, which will communicate with the Microcontroller.
+The ULPSM-IAQ 968-008 calls for a supply voltage of around 3.3V.
 The power consumption is on average 30 uW.
-Also, the corresponding current consumption is 10uA on average. {5}
+Also, the corresponding current consumption is 10uA on average.

-●	The A02P43B7001 will operate at the same voltage supply of 3.3V with an LED indicator telling the user that the sensor is operating in the ON position.
-During this time, the SO2 sensor has a max operating current of 1.17 mA and a max power consumption of 3.7 mW. {5}
+5.-The A02P43B7001 will operate at the same voltage supply of 3.3V with an LED indicator telling the user that the sensor is operating in the ON position.
+During this time, the SO2 sensor has a max operating current of 1.17 mA and a max power consumption of 3.7 mW.

-●	The analog current detector has a measurement range of 0 - 5 ppm.
+7.-The analog current detector has a measurement range of 0 - 5 ppm.
 Having a wide range will give the user a range of accuracy and levels of precise calculations. {7}

 ●	A method sample code for the SO2 detector to communicate with the Master device can be seen within the Buildables of the Subsystem section.
 (See Figure 3.)